 A pyramid scheme is a type of investment scam that is often disguised as a sale or investment opportunity.
 But the profit of these scams does not actually come from the sale of products or investments.
 Instead, the scheme makes money off of the recruitment of new investors.
 Those already in the scheme are encouraged to recruit new investors causing the number of investors to increases at each level, hence the name “pyramid scheme.”

 Pyramid schemes can grow rapidly, but inevitably collapse when there is a shortage of new recruits.
 When a pyramid scheme collapses, almost all of the newer investors, the ones at the bottom of the pyramid, lose their investments.

 Types of Pyramid Schemes

-While there are many different types of pyramid scheme examples, pyramid schemes typically fall into two categories: naked and product-based.
+While there are many different pyramid scheme examples, pyramid schemes typically fall into two categories: naked and product-based.
 In both types, participants profit primarily by recruiting new members rather than by selling a product, service, or investment.
 However, they differ slightly in their approach, as explained below.